 is presented to a Lawrence High School senior who has shown outstanding community leadership and service, as well as a commitment to voter education.
 The applicant’s plan to attend Mercer County Community College is preferred, but not required.
 Award recipients are selected by LHS and a three-member panel of LWVLT members, based on the student’s 250-word scholarship application essay.

-LWVLT Youth Leadership Award was awarded to
+2020 LWVLT Youth Leadership Award

 The Lawrence League of Women Voters is thrilled to announce that our 2020 LWVLT Youth Leadership Award was awarded to Hope Perry, graduating senior of Lawrence High School.
 Hope was introduced by last year's award winner, Maura Freeland.
 Hope, who received a LWVLT check for $750 toward her college education, gave an overview of her award-winning work on NJ legislation mandating civics education in our public schools.
 Earlier this year, Hope worked with Senator Shirley Turner on senate bills S854 & S237, and testified in support of the combined bill (along with LWVLT member Marcia Steinberg) before the Senate Education Committee.
 Hope also introduced us to an informational website for young New Jersey voters that she is currently developing.

 The Lawrence League of Women Voters is thrilled to announce that our 2019 LWVLT Youth Leadership Awards were given to two Lawrence High School seniors who have excelled in raising their fellow students' awareness of the importance of voting, as well as educating and registering new teenaged voters.
+Over the course of their Junior and Senior years, Maura and Cassidy registered 185 new student voters at three voter registration drives at Lawrence HS in June and September 2018, and April 2019.

 Our 2019 Youth Leadership Awards go to Maura Freeland (left) Nicole Plett (Co-Chair of LWVLT) and Cassidy Stoneback (right)